yiisoft/form/docs/radiolist.md

 ## Usage

-You can also configure the widget to return the index of the checked item.
+You can configure the widget to return the index of the checked item.

 ```php
 <?php